 In the 1920s, Tulsa, Oklahoma, a cattle rancher’s feisty daughter, played by Susan Hayward (I’ll Cry Tomorrow and I Want to Live!), unexpectedly enters the oil business and quickly becomes obsessed with acquiring money and power.

 Reaction & Thoughts:

-Directed by Stuart Heisler (Smash-Up, the Story of a Woman) from a script by Frank S. Nugent (The Searchers) and Curtis Kenyon based on a story by Richard Wormser, this faux-documentary about the Okie oil industry is a deliciously Technicolor orgy with a touch of disaster cinema.
-Produced independently by controversial Hollywood mogul Walter Wanger (Joan of Arc and Cleopatra), Tulsa could also be described as a rags-to-riches melodrama with plenty of attitude.
+Directed by Stuart Heisler (Smash-Up, the Story of a Woman) from a script by Frank S. Nugent (The Searchers) and Curtis Kenyon (Lloyd’s of London) based on a story by Richard Wormser, this faux-documentary about the Okie oil industry is a deliciously Technicolor orgy with a touch of disaster cinema.

-Hayward’s pluckiness, Heisler’s punchy direction, and the economical script, help turn Tulsa into a highly entertaining soapdish that packs its clichés neatly in less than ninety minutes.
-If like me, you have a taste for old-school popcorn, you’ll find this time-filler irresistible.
+Produced independently by Hollywood mogul Walter Wanger (Invasion of the Body Snatchers and Cleopatra), Tulsa could also be described as a sprightly rags-to-riches melodrama.
+Hayward’s pluckiness and Heisler’s spirited direction help turn Tulsa into a highly entertaining soapdish that packs its clichés neatly in less than ninety minutes.
+If like me, you have a taste for old-school popcorn, you’ll find this fine irresistible.

 Conclusions & Final Thoughts:

 Tulsa is a simple yet immensely entertaining flick.
 As I said before, the film is, unfortunately, in public domain so prints vary in quality.
 Hopefully someday this fun film will be restored.
-Chill Wills (The Yearling and The Alamo), who plays “Pinky,” narrates the film.
-He also sings the title song.
-The excellent cast also includes Robert Preston (The Music Man), Pedro Armendáriz (From Russia With Love), Ed Begley (12 Angry Men), and Lola Albright (Lord Love a Duck).
+Beloved character actor Chill Wills (The Yearling and The Alamo), who plays “Pinky,” narrates the film (Wills also sings the title song!).
 Color, 89 minutes, Not Rated.